 Using a trampoline is a great activity to improve balance.
 It can also be part of a

-sensory diet.
+.
 Indoor trampoline parks are a fun place to socialize with other kids.
-But if you’re not confident your child will follow directions or if your child isn’t old enough for a trampoline park, you can also can buy a mini-trampoline for supervised use at home.
+But if you’re not confident your child will follow directions or if your child isn’t old enough for a trampoline park, you can also get a mini-trampoline for supervised use at home.
 Keep in mind that it’s important to follow safety rules, like having a jump bar.

 Playing on the playground can have

 .
 Swinging on a swing set can help kids develop balance.
 It also helps them learn how to coordinate shifting their weight and moving their legs back and forth.
 You may also want to encourage your child to use “unstable” playground equipment like rope ladders and wobble bridges.
 While they can be scary before kids get used to them, they help work trunk muscles.

 Balloons and bubbles are a unique way to build gross motor skills because you can’t predict where they’re going to go.
 Kids can chase bubbles and try to pop as many as possible.
 While chasing them, they have to run, jump, zigzag, and move in ways that require sudden shifts in balance and weight.
 The same goes for throwing and trying to catch or kick balloons.
 For more structured play, you can set up a game of balloon volleyball.